kubermatic/docs/content/monitoring/customization/_index.en.md

 ### Rules

 Rules include recording rules (for precomputing expensive queries) and alerts.
+There are three different ways of customizing them.

+#### values.yaml

 You can add our own rules by adding them to the `values.yaml` like so:

 ```yaml
 prometheus: